AnduroProject/alys/README.md

 ./scripts/regtest_pegin.sh
 ```

-The Alice node will automatically bridge the BTC.
+The Alys node will automatically bridge the BTC.

-#### Check that Funds are Allocated in Alice
+#### Check that Funds are Allocated inAlys

 Run `cast` to check that the funds have been allocated.
 Note that on peg-in, satoshis (10^8) will be converted to wei (10^18) so you will see a lot more 0s for the bridge 1 BTC, i.e., 1 * 10^18 wei instead of 1 * 10^8 satoshis.